Skip to content

 ./foo

-This allows you to add macOS binaries to your Linux PATH.
-For example, you can add /opt/homebrew/bin to run Homebrew commands directly from Linux.
+This allows you to add macOS binaries to your Linux PATH — for example, /opt/homebrew/bin to run Homebrew commands from Linux.

-You can access files from other Linux machines at /mnt/machines.
-For example, to access machine foo:
+You can access files from other Linux machines at /mnt/machines:

 bash